 Most of the countries in the Arab region have or have only recently removed, laws that pardon rapists and perpetrators from punishment if they marry their victims.

-These laws remain in place in the region in Iraq, Kuwait, Bahrain, Syria, Libya, and Algeria.
+These laws remain in place in the region in Iraq, Kuwait, Syria, Libya, and Algeria.
 The law in Lebanon, even though the specific ‘marry your rapist’ law has been repealed, still contains further loopholes that allow rapists and sexual harassers to escape punishment.

 Discrimination in sexual violence laws: Estupro